Ishan-creed/chrome-extention/README.md

 5. Open a pull request describing your changes.

-Feel free to contact us for any questions or feedback.
-Enjoy using the Chrome Extension for tracking your IP address and location!
+Feel free to contact me for any questions or feedback.
+Enjoy using the Chrome Extension for tracking your IP address and location, powered by the Plasmo framework!